noahbliss/Viper4Linux/README.md

 ### Opensuse
 We have a package for opensuse Leap 15.1 and opensuse Tumbleweed.
-First you need to add the repos according to your version (in this example Tumbleweed is used) :
+First you need to add the repos according to your version (in this example Tumbleweed is used).

     sudo zypper ar https://download.opensuse.org/repositories/home:/bosconovic:/viper4linux/openSUSE_Tumbleweed/ viper

-Once you have added the repo, refresh the package list :
+Once you have added the repo, refresh the package list.

     sudo zypper refresh